-- a) classified at initial recognition as held for trading if they were acquired, mainly, to be sold in the near term, i.e. within six months of the acquisition date; - b) that are part of a portfolio of identified financial instruments that are managed together and for shortterm profit taking, - c) that are derivative instruments (excluding derivative instruments that constitute effective hedging instruments); or - d) classified at the initial recognition as measured to fair value through profit or loss.
+- a) classified at initial recognition as held for trading if they have been acquired with an intention to sell in the near term (not exceeding 3 months from the purchase date) to acquire gains on FX differences; - b) that are part of a portfolio of identified financial instruments that are managed together and for short-term profit taking, - c) that are derivative instruments (excluding derivative instruments that constitute effective hedging instruments), or - d) classified at initial recognition as measured to fair value through profit or loss.

-The Group did not classify assets at their initial recognition as measured to fair value through profit or loss.
-The Group classifies held-for-trading financial assets into the category of financial assets, in particular:
+The Bank does not classify assets at their initial recognition as measured to fair value through profit and loss account.

+The Bank classifies held-for-trading financial assets into the category of financial assets, in particular:

-- a) securities held for trading; - b) derivative instruments (excluding derivative instruments that constitute effective hedging instruments).
+- a) held-for-trading securities, - b) derivative instruments (excluding derivative instruments that constitute effective hedging instruments).